 Seeking Compensation for a Workplace Accident on Land or on the Water Under Maritime Law

-Correspondingly, the Longshore and Harbor Workers’ Compensation Act provides coverage for employees engaged in maritime work who are injured on navigable waters of the U.S. or in adjoining areas customarily used in loading, unloading, repairing, or building a vessel.
+The Longshore and Harbor Workers’ Compensation Act provides coverage for employees engaged in maritime work who are injured on navigable waters of the U.S. or in adjoining areas customarily used in loading, unloading, repairing, or building a vessel.
 The Act also provides compensation for medical treatment, supplies, incidental costs of travel, and other needs, as well as benefits for the employee’s dependents if the injury results in death.

 The Defense Base Act is an extension of the Longshore and Harbor Workers’ Compensation Act.
 It provides compensation to employees working on behalf of the government outside the U.S., including those working on military bases or employees of private government contractors or sub-contractors.
 If the eligibility requirements are met, all employees engaged in such employment will be covered under the Defense Base Act, regardless of nationality.